Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- In his two matchups against the Falcons, Callaway's 12.5 receiving yards average is 34.0 less than his over/under for Sunday's game (46.5).
+- Callaway has averaged 12.5 receiving yards per game in his two career matchups against the Falcons, 33.0 fewer than his over/under for Sunday's game.

-- Callaway, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

-- The 245.4 passing yards the Falcons allow per game makes them the NFL's 16th-ranked pass defense this season.
+- The 245.4 yards per game the Falcons are allowing through the air makes them the NFL's 16th-ranked pass defense.

-- The Falcons have conceded 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.
+- With 28 passing TDs conceded this year, the Falcons defense is ranked 24th in the league.

 Recent Performances

-- In last week's outing against the Panthers, Callaway was targeted 10 times, picking up 97 yards on six receptions (averaging 16.2 yards per grab).
+- Against the Panthers last week, Callaway was targeted 10 times and totaled 97 yards on six receptions.

+- Over his last three outings, Callaway has 16 catches (on 24 targets) for 255 yards, averaging 85.0 yards per game.

 Callaway's New Orleans Teammates